List of secondary highways in Thunder Bay District: Highway 585

 Highway 585 is a 36 kilometre road in the Thunder Bay District of Northwestern Ontario, starting at Trans-Canada Highway 11/17 in Nipigon.
 It travels northward, parallel to the Nipigon River, through the community of Cameron Falls to the Pine Portage Hydroelectric Power Plant.

 Highway 586

 Secondary Highway 586, commonly referred to as Highway 586 is a secondary highway in the Canadian province of Ontario.
 The western terminus is a dead end near the shores of the Shebandowan Lakes, while the eastern terminus is at an intersection with Highway 11, a length of 5.2 km.
 The route was assigned in 1956, when Highway 11 was known as Highway 120.

 Highway 587

 Highway 587 is a secondary highway 40 kilometres away from Thunder Bay on the Sibley Peninsula.
 It travels 15 kilometres in the Township Of Shuniah then 22 kilometres in the Sleeping Giant Provincial Park.
-It begins at pass lake truck stop at Highway 11/Highway 17, and ends at Silver Islet, where it makes a 6 km loop around to connect with itself.
+It begins at Highway 11/Highway 17, across from the Flying J truck stop in Pass Lake, and ends at Silver Islet, where it makes a 6 km loop around to connect with itself.
 Locations along the route include Pass Lake, Silver Islet and a campground called Marie Louise Lake Campground.